Landscapes of the Tetrahedron and Cube: An Exploration of Shortest Paths on Polyhedra: Introduction

 Problems involving the optimization of pathways are critical for a number of applications across different fields.
-Agarwal discusses the general problem stemming from optimizing collision-free paths for robots in the realm of numerical analysis \cite{Agarwal}.
-In graph theory, Kanai and Suzuki use Dijkstra's algorithm to look at the shortest paths on polyhedral surfaces, noting applications in robotics, geographic information systems, and route finding \cite{Kanai}.
-The same type of problem relating to robotics and motion planning is explored by Chen et. al using sequence trees \cite{Chen}.
-Magnanti and Mirchandani use a shortest path and polyhedral approach to model a network design problem with applications in telecommunications and transportation \cite{Magnanti}.
+The general problem stemming from optimizing collision-free paths for robots in the realm of numerical analysis is studied in \cite{Agarwal}.
+In graph theory, Dijkstra's algorithm is used to look at the shortest paths on polyhedral surfaces, noting applications in robotics, geographic information systems, and route finding in \cite{Kanai}.
+The same type of problem relating to robotics and motion planning is explored by using sequence trees in \cite{Chen}.
+An approach based in finding the shortest path on a polyhedral surface is used to model a network design problem with applications in telecommunications and transportation in \cite{Magnanti}.
 In this paper, rather than find an algorithm to be applied, we provide our polyhedra with a coordinate system so that exact formulae can be derived.
 As a result, once these formulae are obtained, numerical calculations can be easily performed by anyone wishing to apply these findings.

 In order to develop these formulae, we will utilize nets to calculate the shortest distance between points along the surface of convex regular polyhedra.
 Specifically, we will restrict our view to the paths lying along the surfaces of cubes and tetrahedra.
-With this goal in mind, we will define new net substructures and using them to identify precisely where these shortest paths can lie and, for any two points, determining the lengths of these paths (for any two given points).
+With this goal in mind, we will define new net substructures, and using them identify where these shortest paths can lie as well as the lengths of these paths (for any two given points).